ove/ove-docs/dockerhub/ovehub/ove-apps/README.md

 - The [SVG App](https://github.com/ove/ove-apps/tree/master/packages/ove-app-svg) requires an instance of [Tuoris](../ovehub/ove-external-tuoris) to be available before starting it.
 - The [WebRTC App](https://github.com/ove/ove-apps/tree/master/packages/ove-app-webrtc) requires an instance of [OpenVidu](../openvidu/openvidu-server-kms) to be available before starting it.

-# Installing and running OVE
+# Installing and running OVE Apps

 Run the following command to start OVE Apps: